 The decision to continue taking certain medications, especially those affecting mental health, is a difficult one for expecting mothers.
 On one hand, some antidepressants can pose health risks to the growing fetus.
 Today quotes the American College of Obstetricians and Gynecologists (ACOG), who said that “some studies have linked fetal malformations, cardiac defects, pulmonary hypertension, and reduced birth weight to antidepressant use during pregnancy.”

-On the other, it can be dangerous for the mother to abruptly stop taking these kinds of medication, and “a healthy parent is a healthy kid,” notes Seyfried.
+On the other hand, it can be dangerous for the mother to abruptly stop taking these kinds of medication, and “a healthy parent is a healthy kid,” notes Seyfried.
 “If your doctor thinks you’re at the stage where you need a medication of this category, then … the risk of you, the mother, not taking the medicine far outweighs any concern about the baby,” said Iffath Hoskins, OBGYN at NYU Langone Health.
 “The secondary part of the answer is that you have to take it with some caution.
 Be careful because antidepressants are known to cross the placenta and have some effects on the baby.”

 Of course, this important decision is ultimately up to the mother.
 The ACOG recommends speaking with your psychiatrist and OBGYN about the pros and cons before making a decision, and does note that “women with severe depression should remain on medication.”